DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 f3Throughput *= BRDF(Hit, -Ray.Dir, Dir) * CosTheta / Prob;
 ```

-Finally we trace a ray in the generated direction and update the hit properties:
+Finally, we trace a ray in the generated direction and update the hit properties:

 ```hlsl
 // Trace the scene in the selected direction